Registration number: 16590

 Valerie Sinason was instrumental in spreading the Satanic Panic in the 1990’s in the United Kingdom, and is still a key player today.

-Carole received the prognosis of being a victim of Satanic abuse that had begun in her very early childhood, and notes found in her medical records accuse her parents of being a Satanic high priest and priestess.
-Carole would ultimately commit suicide in June of 2005, after calling her brother and asking to move back home.
-For a moving account of the life and death of Carole as told by her brother Kevin in 2018, click here.
+Carol received the diagnosis of being a victim of Satanic abuse that had begun in her very early childhood, and notes found in her medical records accuse her parents of being a Satanic high priest and priestess.
+Carol would ultimately commit suicide in June of 2005, after calling her brother and asking to move back home.
+For a moving account of the life and death of Carol as told by her brother Kevin in 2018, click here.

 Sinason went on to establish The Clinic for Dissociative Studies in 1998.

 Although most of the United Kingdom now views Satanic Ritual Abuse as a moral panic, and the study done by Jean La Fontaine found no evidence of Satanic Ritual Abuse, Sinason still tries to make claim of it’s prolific existence.
 For example, In 2002, the Telegraph wrote of Ms. Sinason: